pyohio/pyohio-static-website/2026/content/attend/refreshments-and-meals.md

 nav_order: 5
 ---

-Details about refreshments and meals for PyOhio 2026 will be announced closer to the event.
-Check back soon!
+Details about refreshments and meals for PyOhio 2026 will be shared via our [newsletter](https://newsletter.pyohio.org/) closer to the event.